Zach Bates

-Zachary Richard Bates (born 8 April 2004) is an Australian racing driver who competes in the Super2 Series for Eggleston Motorsport.
-The son of former rally driver and V8 Supercars regular Rick, Bates was runner-up in the 2022 Toyota Gazoo Racing Australia 86 Series and the 2024 Super2 Series champion.
-Zach is the nephew of 4-time Australian Rally Champion Neal Bates.
-He is also the cousin of 3-time Australian Rally Champion Harry Bates, and cousin of Lewis Bates, also an Australian Rally Champion.
+Zachary Richard Bates (born 8 April 2004) is an Australian racing driver who competes in the Supercars Championship for Matt Stone Racing.
+He is the son of former rally driver and V8 Supercars regular Rick, Bates was runner-up in the 2022 Toyota Gazoo Racing Australia 86 Series and the 2024 Super2 Series champion.
+Zach is the nephew of four-time Australian Rally Champion Neal Bates.
+He is also the cousin of three-time Australian Rally Champion Harry Bates, and cousin of Lewis Bates, also an Australian Rally Champion.